MUTX Documentation

 With a wallet selected, the default shortcuts are:

-rshow receive addressttransfer SOLsopen swap flowbrefresh balanceshshow transaction historyotoggle token account viewzclose empty token accountsxexport seed phrase or private keymrename walletppin or unpin wallet in the sidebarddelete wallet
+rshow receive addressttransfer the native asset (SOL, ETH, MATIC, BNB, depending on chain)sopen swap flow (Solana only)brefresh balances immediatelyhshow transaction historyotoggle token account viewzclose empty token accounts (Solana only)xexport seed phrase or private keymrename walletppin or unpin wallet in the sidebarddelete wallet

 Airdrops

-The a shortcut requests faucet SOL on devnet and testnet.
+The a shortcut requests faucet funds on a wallet’s testnet, currently

 Mainnet wallets do not support airdrops.